Unalaska's Camp Qungaayux celebrated its twentieth anniversary this year.

 That's something like a childhood wish come true for Schliebe.
 He's gone to Camp Q since the fourth grade.

 "When it came to seal or sea lion day, I was always excited," he says.
 "I wanted to get in, get up close, and touch something.
 Now, I'm shooting them and cutting them up, and it's pretty cool."

 Tutiakoff isn't ready to hand the reins to Schliebe or Gregory quite yet.
 But he says Unalaska's up-and-coming cultural leaders have him feeling confident about the next era of Camp Q.

 "I really feel good about leaving it in good hands, if I should decide to retire," he says.
 "I've been trying to retire for a couple of years, so I'm hoping they'll continue what we have going on here today."

 And does he see a long future for Camp Q?

 "Yes," he says.
 "As long as there's Aleut in this community, there'll be a culture camp.
 I really believe that."

-The new exhibit on Camp Q opens Friday, Dec.
-8. The Museum of the Aleutians is hosting a free reception from 6 to 8 p.m., where the public can check out the photos, videos, and artifacts on display.
-The exhibit, which is co-curated by Unalaska Community Broadcasting, will be open until March 1.
+A new exhibit on Camp Qungaayux opens Friday, Dec.
+8. The Museum of the Aleutians is hosting a free reception from 6 to 8 p.m., when community members can check out the photographs, videos, and artifacts on display.
+The exhibit, co-curated by Unalaska Community Broadcasting, will be open until March 1.